jake-pauls/.dotfiles/README.md

 Note: Ensure you grab the proper video drivers for your graphics card.
 My configuration installis the `nvidia` proprietary drivers.

-To grab my latest configuration, clone this repository and run the following:
+To grab my latest configuration, clone this repository in your root directory and run the following:
 ```
-bash .dotfiles/.scripts/connect_the_dots.sh
+# ~/.dotfiles/.scripts/...
+./connect-the-dots
 ```

 ## Dual Booting Arch/Windows (Legacy/BIOS)